Editorial Disclaimer

 Capital One Savor Cash Rewards Credit Card

 Also consider the Capital One Savor Cash Rewards Credit Card, which gives you unlimited 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart® and Target®), plus 1% on all other purchases.
 Plus, earn 8% cash back on Capital One Entertainment purchases.
-There’s no annual fee, and you get a $250 one-time cash bonus after you spend $500 on purchases within 3 months of account opening.
+There’s no annual fee, and you get a one-time $200 cash bonus once you spend $500 on purchases within the first 3 months from account opening.

 Capital One Quicksilver Cash Rewards Credit Card

 Finally, also check out the Capital One Quicksilver Cash Rewards Credit Card, which is another cash-back credit card with no annual fee.
-This card gives you a $200 one-time cash bonus when you sign up and spend $500 on purchases within three months of account opening.
+This card gives you a one-time $200 cash bonus when you spend $500 on purchases within 3 months of account opening.
 You also earn a flat 1.5% cash back for each dollar you spend, and there are no limits to how much you can earn.

 The Bottom Line